Sitefinity/mvc-samples/AuthorWidget/readme.md

 Feather convention we name our custom designer json file DesignerView.Simple.json and place it in MVC\\Views\\Author folder.
-It includes the priority (1 – meaning that this will be the default designer view – the highest priority) and the used components - "sf-html-field", "sf-image-field", "sf-page-selector", "sf-expander" and "sf-style-dropdown".
-The json content is here.
+It includes the priority (1 – meaning that this will be the default designer view – the highest priority) and the used components - "sf-image-field", "sf-page-selector", "sf-expander" and "sf-style-dropdown".
+The json content is [TODO]().

 Finally, as we mentioned in the beginning we need to plugin to the existing Angular application.
 In few words - we need to define our